hzeller/timg/README.md

         --grid=<cols>[x<rows>] : Arrange images in a grid (contact sheet).
         -w<seconds>    : If multiple images given: Wait time between (default: 0.0).
-        -a             : Switch off anti aliasing (default: on) -b<str>        : Background color to use on transparent images (default '').
+        -a             : Switch off anti aliasing (default: on) -b<str>        : Background color to use on transparent images. format 'yellow', '#rrggbb' or 'auto' (default 'auto').
         -B<str>        : Checkerboard pattern color to use on transparent images (default '').
         --auto-crop[=<pre-crop>] : Crop away all same-color pixels around image.
                          The optional pre-crop is the width of border to